 This investigation does not include abuse and neglect that occurred in borstals, youth justice facilities, schools, health camps, foster care, or care facilities for people with disabilities - abuse that occurred in those State care settings will be considered in separate investigations.
 Please contact the Commission if you are in any doubt.

 Children in residential care are particularly vulnerable to abuse and neglect as a result of isolation from their whānau, families and carers, and the involvement of adult staff in their intimate personal care and education.
 We will be investigating a range of issues including why children were placed in these residences, what abuse happened and why it happened, and the impacts of abuse on victims and survivors, their families, whānau, hapū, iwi and communities.
 The investigation will also consider what the State did to respond to and prevent abuse, and what can be done better in the future to safeguard children in care.

-The scope of investigation is being prepared and will be published shortly.
-The investigation will gather evidence, have public hearings, roundtable discussions, hui and fono.
+The scope of the investigation into abuse of children in State residential care can be read here.
+The investigation will gather evidence, have public hearings, roundtable discussions, wananga, hui and fono.
 It will conduct case studies which will focus on particular institutions, themes and issues.
-The first case study will also be announced shortly, with a public hearing to be held in 2021.
+The first case study topic will also be announced shortly, with a public hearing to be held in 2021.